• Skip to primary navigation

 Making the fudge:

-• Once the fudge mixture is smooth, add in the vanilla bean paste and icing sugar.
-Mix until fully combined.
+• Once smooth, stir in the vanilla bean paste and icing sugar until fully combined.
+The fudge mixture will thicken and become lighter in colour.

-• Pour in the fudge then transfer to the fridge to chill for at least 2 hours until firm on top.
+• Pour the fudge into the pan, smooth the top, and refrigerate for at least 2 hours until set.

 Video